jennxsierra/dualnet-chat/README.md

 ## Project Structure Highlights

 - `cmd` directory contains the `main.go` files for the respective server and client applications.
 They are simple and only handle the `--port` flags.
 - `internal` directory contains the core logic of the server and client applications.
-The `server.go` and `client.go` files both utilize a struct with defined methods in order to handle the TCP and UDP protocols.
+The `server.go` and `client.go` files utilize a struct with defined methods to handle the TCP and UDP protocols.
-- `scripts` and `tests` directories contain code for testing the applicications.
+- `scripts` and `tests` directories contain code for application testing.

 ## Cleanup